 - 2. A competent person must be on site to do the following: - a.
-Conduct inspections of the excavations, adjacent areas, and protective systems before the start of work as needed throughout the shift, and daily for potential cave ins. failures. hazardous atmospheres, or other hazards.
-1541(k)(1) - b.
+Conduct inspections of the excavations, adjacent areas, and protective systems before the start of work,

+- b.
 Take prompt corrective action or remove employees from the hazard. - 3.
 The competent person must be able to demonstrate the following: - a.
 The ability to recognize all possible hazards associated with excavation work and to test for hazardous atmospheres. - b.
 Knowledge of the current safety orders pertaining to excavation and trenching. - c.
 The ability to analyze and classify soils. - d.
 Knowledge of the design and use of protective systems. - e.
-The authority and ability to take prompt corrective action when conditions change. - C. Requirements for protective systems include the following: - 1.
-Protective system design must be based on soil classification: Stable rock, Type A. B. or C soils, 1541.1 Appendix A (b),(c) - 2.
-Soil classification is required as follows unless the protective system design is based on Type C soil: - a.
+The authority and ability to take prompt corrective action when conditions change. - C. Requirements for protective systems include the following: - Protective system design must be based on soil classification: Stable rock, Type A, B, or C soils.
+1541.1 Appendix A (b), (c) - Soil classification is required as follows unless the protective system design is based on Type C soil: - a.
 Classification must take into account both site and environmental conditions.
-1541.1 Appendix A (a)(1)
+1541.1 Appendix A (a)(1) - b.

-- b.
 Soil must be classified by a competent person as Type A, B, or C soil.
 1541.1 Appendix A (c)(1) - c.
 Classification must be based on the results of at least one visual and at least one manual analysis.
 1541.1 Appendix A (c)(2)